U-47700: Detection in biological fluids

 U-47700 may be measured in serum, plasma, blood or urine to monitor for abuse, confirm a diagnosis of poisoning, or assist in a medicolegal death investigation.
 Serum or blood U-47700 concentrations are expected to be in a range of 10–250 μg/L in intoxicated patients and 100–1,500 μg/L in deceased victims of acute overdosage.
 The detection usually involves analysis by liquid chromatography-mass spectrometry.

 Society and culture

 Common street names for U-47700 include pinky, pink, and U4.

 Legal status

 Following its sale as a designer drug, U-47700 was made illegal in Sweden on January 26, 2016.

-U-47700 was emergency scheduled in Ohio on May 3, 2016 by executive order of Governor John Kasich.
+U-47700 was emergency scheduled in Ohio on May 3, 2016, by executive order of Governor John Kasich.

-U-47700 was emergency scheduled in Florida on September 27, 2016 by an emergency rule of Florida Attorney General Pam Bondi.
+U-47700 was emergency scheduled in Florida on September 27, 2016, by an emergency rule of Florida Attorney General Pam Bondi.

 Responding to a perceived threat to public health and safety, the U.S. Drug Enforcement Administration has placed U-47700 into Schedule I of the Controlled Substances Act, effective November 14, 2016.
 In April 2018, U-47700 was placed into Schedule I indefinitely.

 U-47700 was placed into Schedule 1 of South Dakota's Controlled Substance Schedule.
 It was signed by Governor Daugaard on February 9, 2017.

+U-47700 was made a Class A, Schedule 1 drug under the Misuse of Drugs Act in the UK in 2017.